TOP 10 THINGS TO DO IN CANCUN

 On my first trip to Cancun, I stayed near the little town of Xph-Ha.
 There was a beach club that I would hang out at on most days.
 While I was there I made some friends who had ventured all the way from Canada!
 Together, we decided to get in the water and enjoy the views from down under.
 Needless to say, there was a lot going on!
-One of my new mates saw a couple sting rays, while I indulged on the magnificent site of tropical fish.
+One of my new mates saw a couple of stingrays, while I indulged on the magnificent site of tropical fish.
 There are plenty of places to snorkel in Mexico, but keep this one in mind!

 VISIT ISLA MUJERAS